CiscoDevNet/finesse-sample-code/NonGadgetSample/README.md

 Download the version of the sample gadget that matches the Finesse version.
 Starting Finesse 11.0(1), sample gadgets will be forward compatible until compatibility is broken.
 At that time, a new version of the sample gadget will be published with the starting Finesse version number in the filename.

 ## Requirements
+1. The sample gadget and the Finesse JavaScript library requires a deployment that includes Cisco Finesse.
+If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.
 1. jQuery: This code requires the jQuery JavaScript library to be imported.
 The library is used to simplify client-side scripting of the DOM and used to make Ajax requests.
 The HTML page currently uses jQuery 1.9.1.

-2. XMPP Library: [Cisco Ajax XMPP Library](http://developer.cisco.com/site/im-and-presence) (also known as JabberWerx) is the XMPP library used to connect to the Notification Service to receive events.
+1. XMPP Library: [Cisco Ajax XMPP Library](http://developer.cisco.com/site/im-and-presence) (also known as JabberWerx) is the XMPP library used to connect to the Notification Service to receive events.
 The sample page depends on the library be imported.
 Developers can have a choice of using this library or utilizing their own.

 ## Usage
 Developers who wish to use the sample page should be aware of the same-origin policy.
 A page loaded in a browser can only make Ajax requests to the server which is hosting the original web content.
 Since the sample page is loading from a webserver outside of the Cisco Finesse server, the page cannot make direct Ajax request to the Web Service or Notification Service.
 A common deployment solution is to set up a HTTP proxy on the developer web server which can proxy all BOSH connections and HTTP request to the Cisco Finesse server.